 Founded by Dr. Lisa Sparks, one of America’s leading health communication researchers, the Master of Science in health and strategic communication (HCOM) is an accelerated one-year program that brings together social scientists, statisticians, and communication experts to train students how to facilitate better understanding and health habits between medical professionals and patients.

 Our faculty’s strong relationships with various agencies, organizations, universities and hospitals throughout Southern California and the world provide unparalleled opportunities for research, internships and work experiences.

 Health and Strategic Communication is one of the fastest growing areas in the communication field.

 Graduates of the HCOM program can have increased knowledge and skills in the following areas:

 - Educate the public and the healthcare industry about relevant health information

 - Work with health-care providers and community leaders to develop, implement and evaluate widespread community health-based programs

-- Improve relationships between patients and health-care providers
+- Improve communication and relationships between patients and health-care providers

 - Work one-on-one with community groups to achieve community health-care goals